 What should the average person do to create a good plan for their cat in their will?

 38 states have pet trusts statutes, and if you are in one of these states you can create a pet trust for the care of your pet.
 The pet trust can be part of the will or in a separate trust document.
-In New York and New Jersey where I practice, I create pet trusts for many of my clients.
-And if your state is one of the few that does not have a pet trust statute, you can still have a good plan for your pet.
-For example, you could find a friend of family member and leave the pet and some funds for the pet’s care directly to that person in your will as a bequest.
-It’s also a good idea to list back-up people to care for your pets in your will in case the first person named is unable to take the animal when the time comes (medical issues, homelessness, financial issues, change in family status, and so on).
+If your state is one of the few that does not have a pet trust statute, you can still have a good plan for your pet.
+For example, you could still leave some funds directly to the person who will be caring for your pet or pets after you pass in your will as a bequest.
+It’s also a good idea to list back-up people to care for your pets in your will in case the first person named is somehow unable to take the animal when the time comes (medical issues, homelessness, financial issues, change in family status, and so on).
 The most important thing is to take the first step and develop a good plan for the continuing care of all of your pets by doing some online research and talking to a lawyer.

 Lawyers aren’t always expensive.
 You need to find the right person to help you create the proper, legal and binding documents, to ensure your pets safety and well-being after you pass.